Paracosm — Agent Swarm Simulation for Structured World Modeling with LLMs

 | Personality drift | det. | HEXACO traits shift under three forces |

 Two runs on the same seed produce identical deterministic stages.
 The LLM stages diverge because every prompt carries the leader's HEXACO profile and the accumulated state it shaped.
-The asymmetry is the entire point.
+The asymmetry is the entire point, and the divergence diagram at the top of this page shows it on Mars Genesis: the same seed under a Visionary vs Engineer leader produces different final-state metrics.

 How HEXACO drives decisions